Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 1) **llm-notebook-with-fine-tune.ipynb**: This is the main notebook you will run through to complete this QuickStart guide.

-2) **llm-notebook-with-fine-tune-pre-run.ipynb**: If for any reason you are not able to run through *llm-notebook-with-fine-tune.ipynb* notebook, you can use this notebook as reference.
-It has been pre-run so all the cells show the actual/expected output of running each cell.

-3) **llm-notebook-with-fine-tune-pre-run-all-rows.ipynb**: In most cases, fine-tuning or training a model with a larger dataset usually results in a better, more accurate model.
+2) **llm-notebook-with-fine-tune-all-rows.ipynb**: In most cases, fine-tuning or training a model with a larger dataset usually results in a better, more accurate model.
 This notebook illustrates that--while all the code is exactly the same as in *llm-notebook-with-fine-tune.ipynb* the only difference between the two is that in this notebook, the entire dataset was used to fine-tune the Llama 2 model vs in *llm-notebook-with-fine-tune.ipynb* the same model is fine-tuned using only 100 rows.
 And the improved model is evident in the inference results -- refer to the `output` vs `predicted` dataframe columns of the evaluation dataset in both notebooks.

 > aside positive
 > NOTE: Fine-tuning the model on a larger dataset compared to 100 rows in our case will take much longer so just be mindful of that.